 THE LASFS CLUBROOM | ||||||||||

-In the late 1930s the Los Angeles Science Fiction League - as they were then known - were meeting in the Brown Room at Clifton's Cafeteria, a downtown eatery located at 648 South Broadway after initially meeting at members' homes, the Pacific Electric Building, and the like.
+*** THE PRE-CLIFTON'S MEETINGS *** In the late 1930s the Los Angeles Science Fiction League - as they were then known - were meeting in the Brown Room at Clifton's Cafeteria, a downtown eatery located at 648 South Broadway after initially meeting at members' homes, the Pacific Electric Building, and the like.
 T.Bruce Yerke recalled those LASFL days in his 1943 memoir MEMOIRS OF A SUPERFLUOUS FAN (also included in free ebook):

 This was their first dedicated clubroom and lasted until March 1943 when they were evicted, as reported in FANTASY FICTION FIELD #122 :

 FANGELENOS CELEBRATE THROWING OUT PARTY.
 The Landlady at 1055 Wilshire Boulevard, Los Angeles, Cal., after repeated. warnings and second chances, finally gave the LASFS two weeks notice.
 Complaint was that the club was too noisy and destructive.
-Loud lafter was admitted to have emanated often from the clubroom after 10 pm (house curfew) & Bruce Yerke has been billed for damages to furnishings.
+Loud lafter was admitted to have emanated often from the clubroom after 10 pm (house curfew) and Bruce Yerke has been billed for damages to furnishings.
 Episodes that did not contribute to the landlady's cordiality toward the club were such as that one night when shrieks of "Arthur!
 Arthur!" rent the air to the second story from the street.
-Yerke, dashing out to find what was the matter, returned with the breathless announcement that Joquel's car was on fire, & his mother was trying to put it out.
+Yerke, dashing out to find what was the matter, returned with the breathless announcement that Joquel's car was on fire, and his mother was trying to put it out.
 Fans began rushing around like roosters caught with their red pants down, filling wastebaskets with water from the bathroom faucet, running along the hall, & dashing down to discover ... it was merely a steaming radiator.
 That she lost five tenants the next day was considered oddly coincidental.
 Morojo lived around the corner from the Wilshire Boulevard clubroom on S. Bixel Street - which was where a new clubroom was quickly found.

 The move was also reported in FANTASY FICTION FIELD #125: